ufoscout/eth_event_listener_test/README.md

 This will start a web server to the configured port (e.g. 3000 by default) and connect to the specified Ethereum node.

 The `APP__ETH_NODE__WSS_URL` environment variable should be set to the URL of the Ethereum node WebSocket endpoint to connect to.
 It should be in the form of a WebSocket URL, for example: `wss://mainnet.infura.io/ws/v3/<YOUR_INFURA_SECRET_KEY>`.
-It is required to be an Infura endpoint, but the application was tested only with it.
+It is not required to be an Infura endpoint, but the application was tested only with it.

 ### Start the application using the web executable